jeet1709/HackCovid19/README.md

 PS:

-1) If some library is not found, please go through requirement.txt file.
+1)If some library is not found, please go through requirement.txt file.

-2)the flask app is working but not fully integrated with the project
+2)The flask app is working but not fully integrated with the project